dzaima/CBQN/docs/system.md

 Get the current error message while within the catch side of `⎊`.
 Dynamically-scoped.

-Argument must not be a namespace, as that is reserved for future changes.
+Argument must not be a namespace, as that is reserved for future extensions.

 ## `•internal`